Arabian lark

 The Arabian lark (Eremalauda eremodites) is a small passerine bird of the lark family.
 It is a desert bird which is found from Syria to Jordan and through Saudi Arabia to Oman.

 The Arabian lark was formerly considered conspecific with Dunn's lark, but was classified as a distinct species by the Handbook of the Birds of the World Alive and by Birdlife International, and later by the International Ornithological Congress.
 This species is monotypic.

+Description and Voice

+The Arabian lark is a stocky, large-billed lark.
+Its upperparts are a plain sandy-brown and its underside is paler, marked with faint pale patterning and a dark moustache-like stripe on the face.
+The bill is bulbous and pinkish, and the outermost tail feathers are blackish, a feature most noticeable when the bird is in flight.
+On the ground it moves in short bursts, running and then stopping abruptly.
+Breeding birds are usually seen alone or in pairs, while outside the breeding season they may form small groups.
+Its song is a series of gentle burbling phrases given both from the ground and during a display flight, and its calls include a low rattle and a soft two-note whistle.
+Although it resembles other desert larks such as the desert lark and bar-tailed lark, the combination of more heavily streaked upperparts, black outer tail feathers, and a uniformly pink, swollen bill distinguishes it.